 CALL FOR PAPERS

 XR Salento 2023 solicits the submission of original contributions that must not have been previously published.
 The best papers will be selected by the Scientific Committee.

 Two different types of paper are accepted: full papers (10–20 pages), and short papers (6-9 pages).
 Accepted short papers will be published in the conference proceedings and presented at the conference as poster.

 Special sessions have the main aim of creating a mini-workshop on a specific topic, where researchers working on the same argument can make knowledge, familiarize, exchange ideas, create cooperation.

-If you, as an author, have a paper that could be included in one of these sessions, you may submit an extended abstract selecting your favourite session.
+If you, as an author, have a paper that could be included in one of these sessions, you may submit your paper selecting your favourite session.